coronarymcq/shop/legal/TO DO.md

 <!-- This bug has been fixed -->

 16. Add: When clicking on one of the Nav buttons on the side bar to automatically hide the sidebar back to where it was

+17. Remove the title of the index header-logo to save time and avoid complexity fixing the translation and the updating the function for diff pages

+18. Fix: The alignment of the numbers to their labels in the counting container (bau.html)